ENIGMA-infra/ENIGMA-PD/README.md

 ## Setting up Nipoppy
 Nipoppy is a lightweight framework for standardized data organization and processing of neuroimaging-clinical datasets.
 Its goal is to help users adopt the [FAIR principles](https://www.go-fair.org/fair-principles/) and improve the reproducibility of studies.

-The ongoing collaboration between the ENIGMA-PD team and Nipoppy team has strealined data curation, processing, and analysis workflows, which signficantly simplifies tracking of data availability, addition of new pipelines and upgrading of existing pipelines.
+The ongoing collaboration between the ENIGMA-PD team and Nipoppy team has streamlined data curation, processing, and analysis workflows, which signficantly simplifies tracking of data availability, addition of new pipelines and upgrading of existing pipelines.
 The ENIGMA-PD and Nipoppy team is available to support and guide users through the process of implementing the framework, ensuring a smooth transition.

 **Here, primairly we will use Nipoppy to help sites with 1) BIDSification, 2) FreeSurfer7 processing.** Additionally, we are testing out Nipoppy to also help with running 1) Sub-segmentation and 2) FS-QC containers - stay tuned for updates.